Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Omega fatty acids help support and improve brain function

-• The 8 Best Dog Food for Seizures
+• The 9 Best Dog Food for Seizures

-1. Nom Nom Fresh Dog Food Subscription Service – Best Overall
+1. The Farmer’s Dog – Best Overall

-Bag Size: personalized to your dog
+Bag Size: Personalized to your dog

-Other Special Features: Gluten-free fresh food made with human-grade ingredients
+Other Special Features: USDA approved, human-grade ingredients

 Flavors: Chicken, Turkey, Pork, Beef